Quinoa Quality takes the farmers another step towards the consumer market

 Quinoa Quality participates in the project Danish Protein with their own very well visit stand.
 The top picture shows the mayor Tomas Breddam of Roskilde in a good dialogue with Sven-Erik about the food of the future.
 Crops included in the project are lentil, chickpea, bean, quinoa, amaranth, buckwheat and pea.

-Daniel from ChefFugl&Event had made a tasting with Danish quinoa which was served at the Quinoa Quality stand.
+Daniel from ChefFugl & Event had made a tasting with Danish quinoa seeds which was served at the Quinoa Quality stand.
 The visitors to the workshop had the opportunity to taste Daniel's quinoa salad and ask questions to Sven-Erik about the future, including new super crops.
 Other stands had also tastings of quinoa falafels, quinoa desserts, pea+quinoa extruded products, and good coffee.

 The theme was a good example of how we have to collaboration across sectors to succeed with sustainable food systems.